System for systematic literature review using multiple AI agents: Concept and an empirical evaluation: Results

-Finally, the model extracts data based on the formulated RQs.
+Finally, the system extracts data based on the formulated RQs.
 This advanced feature is exemplified in the demo where detailed answers are provided for the previously generated RQs.
-For instance, the answer to the first RQ discusses the varied applications of large language models in the software development lifecycle and highlights specific instances of their use, like the inference from the paper ``InferLink End-to-End Program Repair with Large Language Models.''
+For instance, the answer to the first RQs discusses the varied applications of large language models in the software development lifecycle and highlights specific instances of their use, like the inference from the paper ``InferLink End-to-End Program Repair with Large Language Models.''

-In conclusion, the automated SLR tool has showcased its ability to streamline the laborious process of literature review, from defining the scope of the research to extracting and synthesizing data pertinent to the research questions.
-The demonstration affirms the model's potential in significantly reducing the time and effort conventionally required for conducting systematic literature reviews.
+In conclusion, the proposed system has showcased its ability to streamline the laborious process of literature review, from defining the scope of the research to extracting and synthesizing data pertinent to the research questions.
+The demonstration affirms the system's potential in significantly reducing the time and effort conventionally required for conducting systematic literature reviews.